 Chapter 7 -- Services and Circuses

-NOTICE: To order a copy of SERVICE AND STYLE direct from the author via postpaid priority mail, please send $22 via paypal.com to email@example.com. (but without the final period) Indicate in the message area where to send the book and any inscription instructions.
+NOTICE: To order a copy of SERVICE AND STYLE direct from the author via postpaid priority mail, please send $12 via Paypal.com to firstname.lastname@example.org. (but without the final period) Indicate in the message area where to send the book and any inscription instructions.
 Available only to addresses in the U.S.

 SERVICE AND STYLE is a story of America told through the department store – as reflected in its windows, fashion shows, and bargain tables.